SoftInstigate/restheart/security/README.md

 &#181;IAM (micro-IAM) is a micro-gateway for **Identity and Access Management** designed for microservices architectures.

-It acts as a reverse proxy for resources to be protected providing Authentication and Authorization services.
+It acts as a reverse proxy for resources to be protected, providing __Authentication__ and __Authorization__ services.

- &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to APIs and microservices implementation avoiding coding security functions and a centralized gateway where scalability is a key concern.
+ &#181;IAM enables developers to configure security policies in standardized micro-gateway instances that are external to API and microservices implementations, avoiding coding security functions and a centralized gateway where scalability is a key concern.

-> Think about &#181;IAM as the brick that you put in front of your APIs and microservices to protect them.
+> Think about &#181;IAM as the "brick" that you put in front of your API and microservices to protect them.

-&#181;IAM is built around a pluggable architecture.
+&#181;IAM is built around a __pluggable architecture__.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.

-> Implement a plugin is as easy as implementing a simple interface and set it up the configuration file.
-Plugins also allow to quickly implement and deploy secured Web Services.
+> Building a plugin is as easy as implementing a simple interface and edit a configuration file.
+Plugins also allow to quickly implement and deploy secure Web Services.

 # Main features

-- Identity and Access Management at HTTP protocol level.
+- Identity and Access Management at __HTTP protocol level__.
-- Placement within the container, on the network layer and embeddable in java applications.
+- Placement within __Docker containers__, on the network layer and embeddable in Java applications.
 - Extensible via easy-to-implement plugins.
 - Allows to quickly implement secured Web Services.
-- Basic, Digest and Token Authentication.
+- __Basic__, __Digest__ and __Token Authentication__.
 Other authentication methods can be added with plugins.
-- Roles based Authorization with a powerful permission definition language.
+- __Roles__ based Authorization with a powerful permission definition language.
 Other authorization methods can be added with plugins.
-- Solid multi-threaded, no blocking architecture.
+- Solid multi-threading, non-blocking architecture.
 - High performance.
 - Small memory footprint.
 - Straightforward configuration.